lyh983012/lyh983012.github.io/_pages/about.md

   - /about.html
 ---

-I am currently employed as a Tenure-Track Assistant Professor at Pen-Tune Sah institute of Micro-Nano Science and Technology, Xiamen University.
+I am currently employed as a Tenure-Track Assistant Professor at Pen-Tung Sah institute of Micro-Nano Science and Technology, Xiamen University.
 My research focuses on brain-inspired vision and brain-inspired computing, with representative works including the Tianmouc chip and the [[TianmouCV](https://github.com/Tianmouc)] project.
 I welcome collaborations—please feel free to contact me.

 ## Education